If you wonder which Medicare Advantage plans cover dental implants, you may want to break down the problem by treatment steps.

 - Medically necessary tooth extractions include the removal of teeth after a non-biting accident or before radiation therapy for head and neck cancer.

-- The dental insurance element typically covers tooth extractions made necessary by decay or periodontal disease.
+- The dental insurance component typically covers tooth extractions made necessary by decay or periodontal disease.

 - Alveoloplasty or bone grafting